Monitoring resource usage

 Space administrators: No redaction

-Instance editors: All emails redacted except your own
+Instance Editors: All emails redacted except your own

 Filesystem utilization (drills down to instance level):

-Resource pool managers: Instance names redacted unless you're also a space administrator or instance editor in that instance
+Resource pool managers: Instance names redacted unless you're also a space administrator or Instance Editor in that instance

 Space administrators: No redaction

-Instance editors: All instances redacted except those where you're an editor
+Instance Editors: All instances redacted except those where you're an editor

 Time range

 By default, the report shows data for the current month, but you can select different time windows (up to 1 year maximum).
+If you click DETAILS on the Overview context tab, the time window selected will be the current subscription window.

 Enabling services